»PostgreSQL Requirements for Terraform Enterprise

 sslmode parameter is that only the

-disable values are allowed.
-The default value of
+values are allowed.
+For

-sslmode is set to
+is set todisable`.

 Note: See the PostgreSQL library documentation for more about extra parameters related to sslmode.
 Terraform Enterprise provides a certificates file at